dmccreary/intelligent-textbooks/docs/tutorial/getting-started.md

 ```

 !!!
 Note
-    In the above, make sure you change YOURGITHUBID to your actual GitHub account id.
+    In the above, make sure you change YOUR_GITHUB_ID to your actual GitHub account id.

 When we finish this lesson, this will will render the following site: